ERGO-Code/HiGHS/server/README.md

 A gRPC solving service built on [HiGHS](https://github.com/ERGO-Code/HiGHS), with **CPU/GPU adaptive builds**, exposing HiGHS LP/MIP solving as a remote service.

-> This directory is a subproject of the HiGHS fork, integrated via `HIGHS_BUILD_GRPC_SERVER=ON`.
-It does not modify HiGHS core logic.
+> This is a **standalone external interface** to HiGHS (like highspy / C API / Fortran), not a subdirectory integrated into HiGHS main CMake.
+It links against an already-installed HiGHS via `find_package(HiGHS)`.
+Zero modifications to upstream HiGHS files.

 ---